Wakatakakage Atsushi: Career

-Sumo debut and makuuchi promotion
+Sumo debut and promotion

-Wakatakakage made his professional debut in March 2017, and because of his success in amateur sumo began as a sandanme tsukedashi entrant.
-He won the sandanme division championship in May 2017 with a perfect 7–0 record and also won the makushita division championship in January 2018 by the same score.
-He made his jūryō debut in May 2018, the second to do from Arashio stable after Sokokurai in 2010 and the first from Fukushima Prefecture since Sōtairyū in 2009.
-He rose slowly up the jūryō division, winning promotion to the top makuuchi division after a 9–6 record at jūryō 3 in September 2019.
-Despite a poor 2–6 start to that tournament he won his final seven matches (including wins over top division veterans such as Toyonoshima and Kaisei) to secure his promotion.
-He was the third sandanme tsukedashi entrant to reach the top division after Yutakayama and Asanoyama.
+Wakatakakage made his professional debut in March 2017, and because of his success in amateur sumo began as a entrant.
+He won the division championship in May 2017 with a perfect record and also won the division championship in January 2018 by the same score.
+He made his debut in May 2018, the second to do from Arashio stable after Sokokurai in 2010 and the first from Fukushima Prefecture since Sōtairyū in 2009.
+He rose slowly up the division, winning promotion to the top division after a record at 3 in September 2019.
+Despite a poor start to that tournament he won his final seven matches (including wins over top division veterans such as Toyonoshima and Kaisei) to secure his promotion.
+He was the third entrant to reach the top division after Yutakayama and Asanoyama.